robj411/p2_drivers/README.md

 ### 4.2.3 Loss of international tourists

-We model the distribution of $z$ using data from 2020 (Figure
+We model the distribution of $c$ using data from 2020 (Figure
 <a href="#fig:tourismhist">4.2</a>, bottom-right plot).
 We fit to it a
 log-normal distribution, and find mean value -1.39 and standard deviation 0.39 (Figure <a href="#fig:ytd">4.3</a>).
 We use these values